redcrafter502/untis-to-calendar/README.md

 Currently, this project supports anonymous login to Untis.
 <a name="run"></a>
 ## How do I run it?
-To run the backend and to run the frontend you must have installed [NodeJs](https://nodejs.org).
+To run the backend and to run the frontend you must have [NodeJs](https://nodejs.org) installed and ideally [pnpm](https://pnpm.io/).
-1. Run the command `npm install` to install the necessary dependencies.
+1. Run the command `pnpm install` to install the necessary dependencies.
 2. Create a `.env` file with the following configurations:
     * Here you can change the port.
 Example: `PORT=2000`
     * You need to specify an auth secret for jsonwebtoken.
 Example: `AUTH_SECRET="supersecretsecret"`